 Final Thoughts

 Upgrading an outlet to GFCI protection is a relatively simple and common job for a qualified electrician.
-We recommend ONLY a qualified electriian installs or modifies any electricial component in a house.
+We recommend ONLY a qualified electrician installs or modifies any electrical component in a house.

 Existing GFCIs should be periodically tested, as the buttons can and will go bad from time to time.